Quick Click to Jump to: Deb's Story | Deb's Professional Bio | Deb's Credentials

 But it changed everything.

-These days, I'm a Soul Guide and coach who helps women navigate their spiritual awakening in real life––
+These days, I'm a Soul Guide and coach who helps women move from ego-led living to soul-led living––

 I also host ELATE: Explore Life at the Edges––a podcast for those allergic to taking sides and hungry for wholeness.
 I explore the edges of comfort, belief, and what's possible––diving into relationships, aging, spirituality, and the messy, beautiful work of being human.
 Sometimes I teach, sometimes I riff, sometimes I bring on guests who live at their own edges.
 Always seeking depth, always with curiosity over certainty.

-A teacher of self-love who is still learning to love herself fully.
-I continue doing my own inner work because this path (probably) doesn't end, it deepens.
+I'm a teacher of self-love who's still learning to love herself fully.
+I continue doing my own inner work because this path doesn't end—it deepens.

 DEB BLUM, Soul Guide, Transformational Coach, Founder of The Whole Soul Way™

-Deb Blum guides women through their spiritual awakening in real life––helping them move from ego-led living to soul-led living without escaping or burning down the lives they've built.
+Deb Blum guides women from ego-led living to soul-led living without escaping or burning down the lives they've built.

 Fifteen years ago, Deb woke up exhausted, restless, and living completely divided from herself.
-Through her own journey of inner child healing, shadow work, and nervous system regulation, she discovered that wholeness isn't about self-improvement - it's about self-acceptance.
-And that personal wholeness is planetary wholeness.
+Through her own journey of inner child healing, shadow work, and nervous system regulation, she discovered that wholeness isn't about self-improvement––it's about self-acceptance.

 Deb believes that you are the answer you've been seeking.
 That when we come together inside ourselves, we heal the divisiveness in the world.
 And that it all starts with you.